‘Being here is aggressive to the eye, to the ear, to the soul of the students’

-    Soldiers cannot legally hold settlers to account (only Israeli police have the authority to react to settlers’ criminal behaviour).
-Each morning, soldiers stand in groups of twos and threes on or beside the path and at the main entrance to the school and sometimes at the opposite side of the road (often in the entrance of a Palestinian house, so the families have no choice but to contend with armed soldiers when they leave their house).
+Each morning, soldiers stand in groups of twos and threes on or beside the path and at the main entrance to the school and sometimes at the opposite side of the road, often in the entrance of a Palestinian house, so the families have no choice but to contend with armed soldiers when they leave their house.

 Most mornings, there are eight soldiers on the main road and three standing outside the eastern entrance.
 After school begins at 8am, the soldiers sit under trees nearby and have breakfast.
 At the end of the school day, the soldiers resume their positions as the students leave the school.
 The students have to walk past heavily armed soldiers at close range.
 The teachers at the school tell us that the soldiers’ presence often seems more likely to provoke than to deter – students and teachers frequently report soldiers checking school bags, accusing students of taking photos of them, intimidating students, standing across the path so that students have to walk around them and speaking crudely and inappropriately to the female students.
 The soldiers are doing their required three years of military service and most of them are young in appearance – they are around 18 or 19 years of age and similar in age to the older students.

 Palestinian children face soldiers on their route to school